ThomPoppins/MERN-Enterprise-Search/README.md

 To run this application locally, follow these steps:

-0. Create a (free) MongoDB database to connect with and obtain a MongoDB connection URL.
+0. **Create a free MongoDB database to connect with and obtain a MongoDB authentication URL.**

 1. **Clone the Repository**:
    ```bash